 7. HCE section assignments will have the same due dates and times as the live IVC section from which the lecture is recorded.
 Assignment submittals will normally be made through Canvas.

 8. Students are encouraged to take classes face-to-face at their high schools or over IVC whenever possible.
 HCE is the third-best alternative and should be used ONLY when a student is unable to schedule the course face-to-face or on IVC.
+Because HCE courses should be a last resort for students to take a class, Hybrid courses are open only to high school juniors and seniors.
 HCE courses will keep the same pace, rigor, interactivity and integrity as the course delivered over live IVC broadcasts.

-During the Fall 2017 semester following courses will have a limited number of seats available as HCE:
+During the Spring 2018 semester the following courses will have a limited number of seats available as HCE: